 As a dedicated teacher-scholar, she is interested in and practices connective learning in her classroom, which is also being translated into her research.
-In this connection, she received innovative teaching grants (for big data and statistics courses) at her current institution and appeared on the university’s website.
+In this connection, she received innovative teaching grants (for big data and statistics courses) at her previous institution.

 She has been interested in how the rise of China shapes the local, global and international dynamics in and out of the Asian hemisphere, and how Asian countries especially respond to the emerging “Sinosphere.”
 Her first book on the dilemma of China’s soft power via online and offline media and platforms is now available online.

-She graduated magna cum laude (early graduation with distinction) from Hankuk University of Foreign Studies with a Bachelor’s degree in Chinese Studies (minor in Education) and a national teaching certificate, Chinese language as a second language, and taught Daewon Foreign Language High School in Seoul, South Korea.
-She also holds a Master’s degree (magna cum laude) in Sociology of China from the same university and completed her Ph.D. in Sociology at the National University of Singapore.
+She graduated magna cum laude (early graduation with distinction) from Hankuk University of Foreign Studies with a Bachelor’s degree in Chinese Studies (minor in Education) and a national teaching certificate, Chinese language as a second language.
+She also holds a Master’s degree (magna cum laude) in Sociology from the same university and completed her Ph.D. in Sociology at the National University of Singapore.